u-ryo/ekikara2oudiaWebapp/README.md

 # ekikara2oudiaWebapp
 A web application for ekikara2oudia on GAE

-You can see it on [GAE](https://ekikara2oudia.appspot.com/ "Ekikara2OuDia on GAE").
+You can see it on [GAE](https://ekikara2oudia.appspot.com/ "Ekikara2OuDia on GAE") and [Heroku](https://ekikara2oudia.heroku.com/ "Ekikara2OuDia on Heroku").

 ### Starting a local test server
 ```